-- interpretation will ensure the scope of the HREA legislation is consistently applied and the HREBs are reviewing only health research that fits the definition. - Strengthened the review process regarding requirements for organizational approval in NL by providing guidance material on the HREA website regarding established organizational review processes in the province. - In partnership with Memorial University, completed the development of an end-toend research ethics review system with reporting capabilities (ROMEO and Researcher Portal).
-The system is used by the Ethics Office to administer the ethics review process and by the HREB for its ethics review operations.
-The Interdisciplinary Committee on Ethics in Human Research (ICEHR), the only approved research ethics body under the Act, also uses ROMEO for its operations.
-Information collected in this system will be used for reporting to the Authority.
-All applications submitted to the HREB and ICEHR for ethics review are sent electronically via the online Researcher Portal.
-Any researcher submitting an application to a NL REB can create an account to gain access to the Further refined and communicated the accountability process for research ethics bodies approved under the authority of the HREA Researcher Portal.
-The Authority collaborated with ICEHR in the development of the online Researcher Portal.
-This was an opportunity to ensure that the ethics review processes were aligned and guidelines were being applied consistently.
-Worked to develop a process for approval and ongoing renewal of research ethics bodies under the authority of the HREA.
-The Authority continued to clarify the expectations, relationship and responsibilities under the Act for all approved bodies.
-Through the ROMEO system, the Authority had access to all health research files that were reviewed, including files that were reviewed by approved bodies under the act.
+Indicators 2016-2017 Progress 2016-2017 Continued to enhance the review process ➤ Continued the development of standard operating procedures (SOPs) to ensure consistency in handling applications at the Ethics Office and HREB review. ➤ A new Genetics Working Group was struck during fiscal year 2016-2017: This group was tasked to make recommendations to strengthen the review process for genetic research in the province.
+The Genetics Working Group is continuing to meet to develop new guidance for the review of genetic research.
+Revised the HREB Terms of Reference to align with national guidelines and reflect current practice.
+Strengthened the review process regarding requirements for organizational approval in NL by providing guidance to the different organizational review committees in the province.
+Further refined and communicated the accountability process for research ethics bodies approved under the authority of the HREA ► Worked to develop a process for approval and ongoing renewal of research ethics bodies under the authority of the HREA.
+The Authority continued to clarify the expectations, relationship and responsibilities under the Act for all approved bodies. ► Through the online system, the staff of the Authority had access to all health research files that were reviewed, including files that were reviewed by approved bodies under the act.
 This improved accountability and reporting processes for these approved bodies.
-Provided oversight of the review and decision- making on applications to conduct health research The two subcommittees of the HREB (HREB - Clinical Trials and HREB - Non Clinical Trials) continue to function to review and approve health research involving human subjects.
+Provided oversight of the review and decision- making on applications to conduct health research ► The two subcommittees of the HREB (HREB - Clinical Trials and HREB - Non Clinical Trials) continue to function to review and approve health research involving human subjects.
 The HREBs alternated meetings on a weekly basis.
-During this reporting period, a total of 304 applications were reviewed by the two HREBs.
-The Authority met regularly to discuss the operations of the organization.
+During this reporting period, a total of 354 applications were reviewed by the two HREBs. ▶ A subcommittee was formed in January 2017 to respond to proposed revisions to the second edition of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS2) that were open for public comment.
+This document is the national ethics guideline that REBs use as a framework for ethics review.